negrel/hugo-theme-pico/README.md

 - Multilingual - supports side-by-side content in different language versions
 - Syntax highlighting (one dark theme)
 - Styled Markdown throughout, including post titles
-- Custom index page sections from Markdown files
+- Customizable pages with widget or [TailwindCSS](https://tailwindcss.com/)
 - Straightforward customization via config.toml
 - Projects and Blog sections
-- Light, bundle css is purged and minified thanks to PostCSS
+- Light, CSS bundle is purged and minified thanks to PostCSS

 Developer-friendly :
 - Sass files included with instant compiling to CSS thanks to Hugo Pipes and PostCSS
-- TailwindCSS for rapidly building custom design
+- [TailwindCSS](https://tailwindcss.com/) for rapidly building custom design

 ## Preview the theme
 Pico ships with an fully configured example site.
 For a quick preview: